Detecting Data Contamination in LLMs via In-Context Learning: Conclusions

 Unlike traditional membership inference methods, \abbrv{} requires no external references, dataset‑specific tuning, or retraining, making it practical for large‑scale, real‑world evaluations.
 Its percentage‑based scores are easy to interpret and integrate into benchmark reporting.

 While high \abbrv{} scores ($>80\%$) indicate likely contamination, moderate values should be compared across models to separate dataset effects from memorization.
-Importantly, the scores do not prove training membership but capture also the influence from directly seen, related, or augmented data, making \abbrv{} a practical tool for ensuring fair evaluation.
+Importantly, the scores do not indicate only strict training membership but capture also the influence from rephrased, augmented, or otherwise highly related data, making \abbrv{} a practical tool for ensuring fair evaluation.